niclabs/AnyTrace/README.md

 ```

-where **alive_ips** is a previous file of alive ips that the user wishes to refresh (verify if still alive).
+where **alive_ips** is a previous file of alive ips, that the user wishes to refresh (verify if still alive).
 In the case of no previous ips, an empty file can be passed.
 local_ip is the public ip of the network in use, while black_list is an "optional" parameter.
-Results should appear in the refresh file.
+Results should appear in the **refresh** file.

 # BlackList and coverage
 To generate a blacklist of networks that should not be pinged a python code is provided:

 ## Running

-- the user must be in the root folder
+- the user must be in the root folder of the project

 ```
 pyhon3 src/hitlist/statistics.py blacklist <path_to_json_file> <path_file_generated_by_hitlist>